valhalla/valhalla/docs/api/protocol-buffers.md

 There are a few more things we should do before we can remove the beta label from this feature:

 * **Add Native PBF Support to Python Bindings**: We can support, in addition to JSON strings, the ability for python to work directly with protobuf objects (those generated with protoc) across the python/c++ barrier.
 This would be a very natural way for python users to interact with Valhalla.
-* **Slim Responses**: The `Api`object has lots of stuff the requester may not want, so we should allow for requesting only specific subfields to be returned (this will be the most efficient means of interaction).
 * **Support for All APIs**: As mentioned above we only support a certain subset Valhalla's APIs, over time we can add the rest of the APIs to the `Api` message.